Tyrrrz/CliFx/Readme.md

 By implementing `ICommand` this class also provides `ExecuteAsync` method.
 This is the method that gets called when the user invokes the command.
 Its return type is `Task` in order to facilitate asynchronous execution, but if your command runs synchronously you can simply return `Task.CompletedTask`.

 The `ExecuteAsync` method also takes an instance of `IConsole` as a parameter.
 You should use this abstraction to interact with the console instead of calling `System.Console` so that your commands are testable.

+It is possible to cancel an execution of a command by using `СancellationToken` parameter or passing it to other asynchronous calls.
+The `CancellationToken` will be signaled once an app receives SIGINT (Ctrl+C or Ctrl+Break).
+Make sure you check `CancellationToken` or catch `TaskCancelledException`, `OperationCancelledException` with other possible cancellation exceptions and perform a cleanup.
+App that receives the second SIGINT while still operating will be killed immediately.
+Cancelled app returns non-zero exit code.

 Finally, the command defined above can be executed from the command line in one of the following ways: